shu-htk/tip-dev/README.md

-It is written by C++ depends on the libraly of [PLPLOT](https://plplot.sourceforge.net/) and [GNU readline](https://cgit.git.savannah.gnu.org/cgit/readline.git), basically it works on Linux, Windows (WSL2) and probably other Unix-like OS.
+It is written by C++ depends on the libraly of [PLPLOT](https://plplot.sourceforge.net/) and [GNU readline](https://cgit.git.savannah.gnu.org/cgit/readline.git), basically it works on Linux or other Unix-like OS.

 ## Features